gurui7913/AC_Unity_CollaborativeMLAgents_PushBlock/README.md

 | Very Large (3) | 90–150 | 3 | `BlockVeryLarge` |

 **Episode Logic:**
-- All agents and blocks spawn at random non-overlapping positions each episode
+- All agents and blocks spawn at random non-overlapping positions outside the goal zone
-- Episode terminates when all blocks enter the goal zone, or `MaxEnvironmentSteps` is reached
+- Episode terminates when all blocks enter the goal, or `MaxEnvironmentSteps` is reached
-- The platform rotates randomly at reset to prevent agents from memorizing spatial shortcuts
+- Platform rotates randomly at reset to prevent agents memorizing spatial shortcuts

-**Cooperation Challenges Observed in Simulation:**
-- **Incorrect directions** — agents push blocks away from the goal when acting independently
-- **Deadlock** — poor coordination causes blocks to jam against walls or each other
-- **Redundant effort** — all three agents cluster on the small block while heavy blocks remain stationary

 ---

 ## Workflow

-The project follows a four-stage pipeline from environment design through iterative reward engineering:

 ```
 Stage 1              Stage 2                Stage 3              Stage 4